 - 3.1 Subject to rule 3.2 below, these rules may be changed, added to, or replaced by special resolution of the association's members at a general meeting.
-This includes a change to the association's name. - 3.2 The members must not pass a special resolution that amends these rules if passing it causes the association to no longer be a charity.
+This includes a change to the association's name. - 3.2 The members must not pass a special resolution that amends these rules if passing it causes the association to no longer be run for the benefit of members and operates in a non-profit framework where all resources are directed to the benefit of the membership as-a-whole.

-4. \CHARITABLE PURPOSES AND NOT-FOR-PROFIT STATUS
+4. \PURPOSES

-- 4.1 The association will pursue the following charitable purposes: - To provide all members with the following - o An inclusive and accepting environment. - o A safe, friendly, and nurturing environment - o A reliable, regular, and secure location to meet. - o An accessible and clean location to meet. - o A social network that promotes fun, enjoyment, and good experiences - A social network that connects people with similar interests - 4.2 The association may do all things that help it to achieve these purposes, in accordance with these rules. - 4.3 The association and its committee may only do things and use the income and assets of the association (including those held on trust for the association or its purposes) for the purposes. - 4.4 The association must operate consistently with legal requirements for registered charities. - 4.5 The association must not distribute any income or assets, directly or indirectly, to its members. - 4.6 Rule 4.5 does not stop the association from doing the following things, provided they are done in good faith (fairly and honestly): - paying a member for goods or services they have provided or expenses they have properly incurred at fair and reasonable rates or rates more favourable to the association, or - making a payment or providing a benefit to a member in carrying out the association's charitable purpose(s).
+- 4.1 The association will pursue the following purposes: - To provide all members with the following - An inclusive and accepting environment. - A safe, friendly, and nurturing environment - A reliable, regular, and secure location to meet. - An accessible and clean location to meet. - A social network that promotes fun, enjoyment, and good experiences. - A social network that connects people with similar interests. - A social network that promotes, nurtures, and mentors, people within the tabletop roleplaying game community. - 4.2 The association may do all things that help it to achieve these purposes, in accordance with these rules. - 4.3 The association and its committee may only do things and use the income and assets of the association (including those held on trust for the association or its purposes) for the purposes. - 4.4 The association must operate consistently with legal requirements for incorporated associations. - 4.5 The association must not distribute any income or assets, directly or indirectly, to its members. - 4.6 Rule 4.5 does not stop the association from doing the following things, provided they are done in good faith (fairly and honestly): - paying a member for goods or services they have provided or expenses they have properly incurred at fair and reasonable rates or rates more favourable to the association, or - making a payment or providing a benefit to a member in carrying out the association's purpose(s).